 New York, NY

 Yes, it is true that the NYS DMV has the authority to deny issuing you registration on the car thus you cannot register and use the car since the current registration has been suspended as a penalty for having a lapse in car insurance coverage.

-The NYS DMV will not issue a registration to any individual unless that individual makes a sworn statement on form FS-2.
-This statement certifies that the reason for the application in not to avoid the results from the current revocation or suspension.
+You will need to make a sworn statement on the form FS-2, before the DMV will issue vehicle registration from what I understand.
+This FS-2 sworn statement certifies proves that the registration application in not to avoid penalties from the current drivers license revocation and/or suspension.
 The local DMV Office will decide if the application will be accepted or rejected.